mattrussi/gitlab-com-runbooks/docs/ci-runners/release-cycle/blue_green_deployment.md

     `/runner run start private green`

 2. **Drain the Blue Environment (After Green is Deployed):** This command initiates the process of draining the runners and deleting the machines in the blue environment.
-This operation may take some time to complete.
+This operation may take several hours up to a full day to complete.

     `/runner run stop private blue`